 - Your problems aren’t bigger than you.
 A problem can be a blessing in disguise.
 A problem can teach you a valuable lesson.
 So, push back against adversity.

-- Embrace positive habits: Exercise, walk or join a gym.
+- Embrace positive habits: Exercise, walk and enjoy the sunshine.
 When you look better, you feel better.
 Make the shift from living inside the box to living outside the box by visualizing your needs.
 Eating healthily is always a great pick me up.

 - Change your routine.

 - Surround yourself with inspiring people.
-If you do not know anyone, join a new group or go back to college.
+If you do not know anyone, join a new group (like GRANDwomen with Moxie) or go back to college online.
 Spending time with sterile and complacent women will not pick you up.
 You will eventually give up.

 - Do what makes you happy.
 Stop doing what you dislike.